Plastic Surgery FAQs Ormond Beach

 Choosing among the many plastic surgeons in Central Florida is a very important and a very personal decision.
 First of all, check your doctor’s credentials.
 In order to become a certified plastic surgeon, a physician must complete 7 years of postgraduate study which includes a thorough grounding in general surgery and a minimum of 2 years in an approved plastic surgery training center.
 He or she is then eligible for the certification examination.
 Secondly, meet with the doctor for an initial consultation.
 Do you feel comfortable with the doctor?
 Does he or she fully explain the benefits and the risks associated with the procedure you are considering?
 Does he or she listen to your concerns and respond accordingly?

-Make an appointment for your private consultation with Dr. Lentz.
+Make an appointment for your private consultation with Dr. Carl Lentz and Dr. Ashley Lentz.
 You may call us at 386-252-8051, or contact us via email so that we can have our office call you to schedule your private consultation.

-See Dr. Lentz’s answers to real patient questions on REALSELF.COM
+See Dr. Carl Lentz and Dr. Ashley Lentz’s answers to real patient questions on REALSELF.COM